JackTheFullDev/advice-generator/README.md

 ![Design preview for the Advice generator app coding challenge](./design/desktop-preview.jpg)

+Greate app to learn how to deal with API and some effect like box-shadow etc. , junior-level .

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge.